 Data runs until 2016, which is the most recent year for which complete data was available at the time of publication.
 To find out more details about each crisis, click on the country name.

 Protracted crises, often driven by intractable conflict, have consequences that affect entire communities and put basic services in jeopardy.
 International humanitarian law prohibits the targeting of civilian objects, emphasizing the importance of schools and hospitals to the civilian population, especially children.
 However, these facilities continue to be targeted during conflicts.

 Protection of health-care workers and facilities in armed conflict is a tenet of international humanitarian law and the focus of Security Council resolution 2286.
-Yet, health-care workers were the victims of more than 700 targeted attacks in 2017 – and potentially many more that went unreported.
-Attacks were concentrated in the Middle East and Africa, with Afghanistan (66), occupied Palestinian territory (93) and Syria (252) recording the most incidents
+Yet, health-care workers, facilities and transports were casualties of more than 700 attacks in 2017 – and potentially many more that went unreported.
+Attacks were concentrated in the Middle East and Africa, with Afghanistan (66), occupied Palestinian territory (93) and Syria (252) recording the most incidents.

 In 2017, the United Nations verified 188 incidents of military use of schools, both by government forces and rebel groups.
 In Syria alone, since the onset of the conflict in 2011, the protracted crisis has resulted in severe consequences.
 By May 2018, more than 2 million children between the ages of 5 and 17 were out of school, while more than 180,000 education personnel, including teachers, have abandoned school sites and classrooms.

 In the face of protracted crises, humanitarians are moving towards working closer together with development and other partners, to address root causes of vulnerability.